Adversarial Risk via Optimal Transport and Optimal Couplings: Abstract

 \section{Abstract}

-The accuracy of modern machine learning algorithms deteriorates severely on adversarially manipulated test data. \emph{Optimal adversarial risk} quantifies the best error rate of any classifier in the presence of adversaries, and \emph{optimal adversarial classifiers} are sought that minimize adversarial risk.
-In this paper, we investigate the optimal adversarial risk and optimal adversarial classifiers from an optimal transport perspective.
-We present a new and simple approach to show that the optimal adversarial risk for binary classification with $0-1$ loss function is completely characterized by an optimal transport cost between the probability distributions of the two classes, for a suitably defined cost function.
-We propose a novel coupling strategy that achieves the optimal transport cost for several univariate distributions like Gaussian, uniform and triangular.
-Using the optimal couplings, we obtain the optimal adversarial classifiers in these settings and show how they differ from optimal classifiers in the absence of adversaries.
-Based on our analysis, we evaluate algorithm-independent fundamental limits on adversarial risk for CIFAR-10, MNIST, Fashion-MNIST and SVHN datasets, and Gaussian mixtures based on them.
-In addition to the $0-1$ loss, we also derive bounds on the deviation of optimal risk and optimal classifier in the presence of adversaries for continuous loss functions, that are based on the convexity and smoothness of the loss functions.
+Modern machine learning algorithms perform poorly on adversarially manipulated data.
+Adversarial risk quantifies the error of classifiers in adversarial settings; adversarial classifiers minimize adversarial risk.
+In this paper, we analyze adversarial risk and adversarial classifiers from an optimal transport perspective.
+We show that the optimal adversarial risk for binary classification with 0-1 loss is determined by an optimal transport cost between the probability distributions of the two classes.
+We develop optimal transport plans (probabilistic couplings) for univariate distributions such as the normal, the uniform, and the triangular distribution.
+We also derive optimal adversarial classifiers in these settings.
+Our analysis leads to algorithm-independent fundamental limits on adversarial risk, which we calculate for several real-world datasets.
+We extend our results to general loss functions under convexity and smoothness assumptions. \footnote{This paper was presented in part at the International Conference on Machine Learning, July 2020, Virtual.}